Raheem2010/Event-Management-API-System/README.md

 **User Management**

-Create and list users
+-Create and list users

-Update and Delete users
+-Update and Delete users

-Deactivate users
+-Deactivate users

 **Event Management**

-Create, list, and close events
+-Create, list, and close events

-Mark events as closed rather than deleting
+-Mark events as closed rather than deleting

 **Speaker Management**

-View all event speakers
+-View all event speakers

 **Registration & Attendance**

-Register users for events
+-Register users for events

-Prevent duplicate registrations
+-Prevent duplicate registrations

-Mark attendance for registered users
+-Mark attendance for registered users

 🧾 Technologies Used

-Python 3.10+
+-Python 3.10+

-FastAPI
+-FastAPI

-Uvicorn (ASGI server)
+-Uvicorn (ASGI server)

-Pydantic
+-Pydantic

 Note: This project uses in-memory data (lists) and is not connected to a database.